phdjsep/fifg-rules-chatbot/README.md

-# fifg-rules-chatbot
+# FIFG Rules ChatBot

-A ChatGPT bot for FIFG rules
+An experimental application to help answer FIFG rules quickly and easily without having to search, read, and interpret the rules.